youngsuKim-CSUSB/CSUSB-Math-This-Week/_posts/2022-04-23-MAA-Socal-Nev-Spring2022.markdown

 date:   2022-04-23 8:30:00 0000
 tags: MAA Spring2022 Pomona Hybrid Zoom
 ---
-The Spring 2022 MAA sectional meeting wil be held at Pomona Collge on Apr 23rd.
+The Spring 2022 MAA sectional meeting will be held at Pomona College on Apr 23rd.
 The meeting offers a hybrid option, but we strongly suggest attedning in person.
 Registration is $5 for students and $10 for vitual.
 - [Official Webpage](http://sections.maa.org/socalnv/Meeting2022Spring.html)
 - [Registration Page](https://www.eventbrite.com/e/maa-socal-nev-spring-section-meeting-2022-registration-303853623367)